-The Society of Fellows invites applications from qualified candidates who have a PhD degree conferred after January 1, 2019.
-Candidates will have defended or submitted their dissertation by December 31, 2021 and their degree conferred not later than May 31, 2022.
+The Society of Fellows invites applications from qualified candidates who have a PhD degree conferred after January 1, 2019 but not later than June 30, 2022.
 They will not be currently employed in tenure-track positions.
 Applications from candidates who hold a PhD degree from the University of Hong Kong will not be considered.

 Deadline for Applications

 The deadline for application is 23:00 on Friday, January 7, 2022 (Hong Kong time).